potoshk/potos-docs/docs/develop/index.md

 And you can also follow the [Management of chain](./management.md) guide to manage your node.

-## For UBCOS contributors
+## For FISCO BCOS contributors

-Thank you for considering making Universal BCOS even better!
+Thank you for considering making FISCO BCOS even better!
 Your contributions are most welcome and appreciated.

 To get started, refer to our [CONTRIBUTING](https://github.com/WeTechHK/Universal-BCOS/blob/i18n/CONTRIBUTING.md) guide for a detailed walk-through of the contribution process.

-For any contributors interested in developing new features for UBCOS, your participation is highly welcome.
-You can refer to this document for compiling the source code: [Compile UBCOS from source code](./compile_from_source.md).
+For any contributors interested in developing new features for FISCO BCOS, your participation is highly welcome.
+You can refer to this document for compiling the source code: [Compile FISCO BCOS from source code](./compile_from_source.md).

 ```{toctree}
 :maxdepth: 1